LEVELS OF NUDITY AND TYPE OF SHOOT DEFINITIONS

 LINGERIE / SWIMSUIT / BIKINI

 Lingerie shoots can be tricky.
 Models that are not comfortable with nudity are often OK with lingerie and swimwear.
-It is worth noting that lingerie can be see through or very revealing.
+It is worth noting that lingerie can be ‘see-through’ or very revealing.
 Make sure to set your boundaries on your comfort levels and carefully look over lingerie before agreeing to wear it.
-It is also note worthy that it is perfectly acceptable to change your mind about an outfit upon seeing yourself in it.
+It is also noteworthy that it is perfectly acceptable to change your mind about an outfit upon seeing yourself in it or asking to have a test image taken that can be deleted to see how much can be seen by the camera and lighting etc.

 IMPLIED NUDITY